Abandoned Cart Email vs. SMS: Which Actually Recovers More Revenue in 2026?

 - Attentive: Enterprise SMS platform.
 Higher per-message cost, more sophisticated targeting.

 If you're already on Klaviyo or Omnisend for email, adding SMS to your existing cart flow is the lowest-friction option.
-(For a step-by-step Klaviyo setup, see our Klaviyo abandoned cart email flow guide - coming soon.)
+(For a step-by-step Klaviyo setup, see our Klaviyo abandoned cart email flow guide.)
 The customer data is already there.
 The flow builder already supports both channels.
 You're adding a channel, not a platform.

 Compliance: the rules you can't ignore